Our edit of kids’ fiction books set in Africa

 Imagine living in the heart of Africa.
 Imagine living in a place where the sun rises every morning over blue mountains.
 In this classic adventure series by the author of The No. 1 Ladies’ Detective Agency, Akimbo and his parents live on the edge of an African game reserve.
 It's his father's task to protect the thousands of amazing animals who make it their home, and wildlife-loving Akimbo dreams of helping him.

-For kids aged 8+
+Fiction set in Africa for kids aged 8+

 A Long Walk to Water by Linda Sue Park